duchesnay/pystatsml/README.md

 ```

 Build the documents.

-Configure your git repository with nbstripout pre-commit hook for users who don't want to track output in VCS.
+Configure your git repository with `nbstripout`: a pre-commit hook for users who don't want to track notebooks' outputs in git.

 ```
 nbstripout --install
 ```

 Optional: install LaTeX to generate pdf.
 For Linux debian like: